sbose23/Playlistic-API/local-machine-testing/README.md

 - install the latest version of python and pip
 - install boto3 with pip
 - install Docker and DynamoDB local (to run the DynamoDB locally) https://hub.docker.com/r/amazon/dynamodb-local/

-- an easy way to start up and manage this is to use the DynamoDB desktop app:
+- an easy way to start up and manage this is to use the Docker desktop app:
   - navigate to Images and hover over amazon/dynamodb-local and click Run.
 In optional settings, add the Host port as 8000 and then click Run
   - the functions in databaseFunctions.py (and test.py) should work now
   - note that the data is cleared once the DynamoDB container is stopped or restarted which can be done in the Containers tab